 Taqleed is wajib (wujoob bil ghair means compulsory by virtue of an external factor).
 In the absence of Taqleed-us-Shakhsi, great harm, mischief, disruption and corruption will reign in the Deen.
 One of the destructive evils is self-appointed Mujtahids who misguide others.
 Another harm is that one who discards taqleed will, in the case of difficult Masa’il, accept the verdict of any authority leaving him vulnerable to his Nafs (Self) Adoption of different verdicts leads to anarchy.
 It is therefore imperative to make Taqleed of one of the four Madhabs (Hanafi, Shaafi, Maliki and Hanbali Schools of Thought).
 Those that don't are called Ghair-Muqallid who sometimes ironically and incorrectly call themselves Salafi (those that follow the pious predecessors)

-Also referred as: Taqleed-ush-shakhsi, Following of a Madhab.
+Also referred to as: Taqleed-ush-shakhsi, Following of a Madhab.

 Tariqat